-- Appropriate diploma, degree (RN or NP), and current license
+- Appropriate diploma, degree (RN (BSN / ASN) or NP), and current valid license

-(i.e. at least 6 months of clinical practice within the last two years)
+- At least 6 months of practical experience within the last two years

-- General knowledge of all OR duties and therefore able to be a manager and trainer in the OR
+- General knowledge of all OR duties (must be able to train staff and manager the OR)

 - French or Arabic language (B2 or above)